 At Soul City Arts, we harness the power of creativity to connect communities and inspire change.
 Our wide-ranging program includes immersive art installations, community events that spark dialogue, and live performances that call on us to reflect on our own narratives. – using art as a force for transformation and connection.

 Ramadan is a sacred month dedicated to fasting, prayer, and contemplation for Muslims.
-Increasingly through public Iftars, the spirit of Ramadan has brought people of all backgrounds together.
-Ramadan Streets is a response to that interest and intrigue in what Ramadan means to much of our community.
+Increasingly, through public Iftars, the spirit of Ramadan has brought people of all backgrounds together.
+Ramadan Streets was a response to that interest and intrigue in what Ramadan means to much of our community.

-Taking place March 12-16th, from dusk until midnight, it will take place in an empty car park in Coventry Road, Birmingham, with an opportunity for the community to break their fast together.
+Held from March 12-16, from dusk until midnight, the event took place in an empty car park on Coventry Road, Birmingham, providing an opportunity for the community to break their fast together.

-Ramadan Streets has been supported by Birmingham City Council.
+Ramadan Streets was supported by Birmingham City Council.

 Halal Food Festival have come on board supporting with Ramadan Streets.

 They are a team of young British Muslims with a passion for food!
-Theirr vision is to create fun, food-filled events for fellow Muslims and beyond, celebrating Halal cuisine from around the world.
+Their vision is to create fun, food-filled events for fellow Muslims and beyond, celebrating Halal cuisine from around the world.

 Dining together is something that binds us all and our community loves eating out.
 We see this as an opportunity to bring people together over a shared love of food.